 The Quran connects us to sacred geometry, exemplified in the chambered nautilus shell, about which people now have much more knowledge.
 It is intended to be interactive today, in this moment, a navigational guide helping us negotiate not only this life, but what comes after death.
 The calendar months themselves correlate with the Quran’s architecture, which even tells us, if we study it closely, when exactly is Laylat Al-Qadr “the night of decree,” so we can benefit from it.
 It gives us prayers and a way to connect with Allah regularly, frequently, building in our hearts a place like a virtual mosque.
 It speaks not to one provincial interest or ethnic group or club, but to all people everywhere at all times, even the jinn who are in another dimension we cannot see (normally).

 The Quran’s insistence that the only road to purification of one’s soul is spending from what Allah has given us of His bounty, in Arabic zakat, closely associated in the Quran with connecting to Him in salat which means “connection,” makes economic justice a primary objective.
-Those interpretations which limit zakat to a specific percentage have lost the original message where the zakat is the “excess,” that part of one’s wealth which is way beyond one’s needs.
-Those Muslim mutrifeen who live in luxurious excess while those human beings they supposedly “rule” live without sufficient food, without shelter, without means of subsistence, are violating this rule and hence are never “purified” but will be presented in front of the Almighty in a state of utter defilement.
-Yes I’m talking about Saudi Arabia, but many others around the world as well.
+Those mutrifeen who live in luxurious excess while those human beings they supposedly “rule” live without sufficient food, shelter, or means of subsistence, are violating this rule and hence are never “purified” but will be presented in front of the Almighty in a state of utter defilement.
+Yes I’m talking about the Saudi elite, but many others around the world as well.
+Wealth is a responsibility, not a right to kill or to accumulate so far beyond one’s needs it upsets the balance of exosystems and societies.
 The super-rich should be worried.
 But of course the arrogant only worry about their bottom line, not thinking they will one day be lined up on the bottom of the worst place imaginable.

 The Quran addresses such issues as pollution and climate change, the sacredness of all life and the fact that animals also pray in their own way, true justice, freedom of mind and worship, mutual respect between the sexes and the way to respect each other’s sacred boundaries, the meaning of effective charity not trickle-down charity, how to implement democracy, and mutual cooperation and learning, all this and more.
 So will we not then use our minds?
 Afa la t’aqiloon?